 Beware the Nice Ones: Barbie.
 She's generally nice to most of the community members— but if you're Tomas and you've just come home at 4 in the morning, drunk and stinking of woman's perfume, then you better run.

 Bottomless Magazines: Averted.
 There are jokes about how the NPA rebels seem perpetually low on ammo, which also extend to how the military is also strapped for working hardware.

 Camp Gay: Pao.
 This is a plot point in the Hiwaga ng DuenasStory Arc, where he was captured by a cult searching for pregnant women to be sacrificed, and they thought Pao was pregnant because of his big belly.

-Cerebus Syndrome: Originally and primarily a comedy strip with a focus on Slice of Life adventures, over the years it has often delved into story arcs of varying seriousness, tackling issues like drug abuse, organized crime and government corruption.
+Cerebus Rollercoaster: Originally and primarily a comedy strip with a focus on Slice of Life adventures, over the years it has often delved into story arcs of varying seriousness, tackling issues like drug abuse, organized crime and government corruption.
 Some stories are also Fantasy and Science Fiction-oriented.

 Drives Like Crazy: Many of the male drivers, though resident mechanic Joboy is the worst offender.

 Early-Installment Weirdness: Polgas couldn't talk in the earliest strips.
 When he first talked, it was a big deal, with the Sungcals freaking out.